PyCQA/modernize/docs/fixers.rst

 Fixers use the API defined by 2to3.
 For details of how this works, and how to implement your own fixers, see `Extending 2to3 with your own fixers, at python3porting.com <http://python3porting.com/fixers.html>`_.
-``python-modernize`` will try to load fixers whose full dotted-path is specified as a ``-f`` argument, but will fail if they are not found.
-By default, fixers will not be found in the current directory; use ``--fixers-here`` to make ``python-modernize`` look for them there, or see the `Python tutorial on modules <https://docs.python.org/3/tutorial/modules.html>`_ (in particular, the parts on the `search path
+``python -m modernize`` will try to load fixers whose full dotted-path is specified as a ``-f`` argument, but will fail if they are not found.
+By default, fixers will not be found in the current directory; use ``--fixers-here`` to make ``python -m modernize`` look for them there, or see the `Python tutorial on modules <https://docs.python.org/3/tutorial/modules.html>`_ (in particular, the parts on the `search path
 <https://docs.python.org/3/tutorial/modules.html#the-module-search-path>`_